Keti Chomata: Personal life

 Chomata was married twice having two daughters and four grandchildren.
-Her first husband, with whom she had her children, was actor and director Vasilis Mavromatis.
-Her second husband was Giannis Lianos, a great admirer of her.
+Her first husband, with whom she had her children, was actor and director Vasilis Mavromatis; her second husband was Giannis Lianos, one of her loyal admirers.

 Death

 Chomata was suffering from cancer in 2010.
 She died on her 64th birthday, after a car accident.

 Discography

 Chomata published 18 albums, having sung over 200 songs.